bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 Method 1 - `getStates` takes no params and makes a request to `'/states'`

-Method 2 - `getCities`, takes a string param called 'state' a makes a request to `'/cities?state="{state abbreviation here}"'`
+Method 2 - `getCities`, takes a string param called 'state' and makes a request to `'/cities?state="{state abbreviation here}"'`

 ## P2: How to Verify Your Solution is Correct